Advertisements

 4. Network with Industry Professionals

-• Career Fairs: Attend international career fairs, especially those focused on sectors like STEM (science, technology, engineering, and math).
-Some universities and companies host job fairs specifically for foreign workers.
+• Career Fairs: Take part in international career events, most importantly those centered on sectors like STEM (science, technology, engineering, and math).
+There are universities and companies that arrange job fairs aimed at foreign workers.

 5. Consider Internships or Training Programs (Optional)